Colchester Master 2500 Lathe

 Ive had a few other jobs on and coming back to this i have decided to go the who hog.
 Im going to refit all the layshafts and clutch assembly with new bearings.

-There's no cleaning these, water and having the machine sitting around not running is the big issue here, Im also wondering is this machine was washed down using a jet wash, as some of the other items that have been stripped are showing similar contamination.
+There's no cleaning these, water and having the machine sitting around not running is the big issue here, Im also wondering if this machine was washed down using a jet wash, as some of the other items that have been stripped are showing similar contamination.

 Casting was cleaned up and re-painted

-Re-assembly of the drum is strait forward, the layshafts on the other hand were a pig. requiring special tools and a few attempts.
+Re-assembly of the drum is strait forward, the lay-shafts on the other hand were a pig. requiring special tools and a few attempts.

 These bearings are like rocking horse crap, and you will need a mortgage when you find them, super duper clean and keep them clean, this is where the casting cleaning must be spot on.

 The headstock has taken me about a year to get this far as im on and off with the project.
 I have the shaft back in, and I can see the complex issues coming up here.
-I have seen the Colchester's are not cheep and parts are even more expensive, hardly anyone has detailed info and machine shops seem to think you have an open cheque book when you turn up.
+I have seen that Colchester's are not cheep and parts are even more expensive, hardly anyone has detailed info and machine shops seem to think you have an open cheque book when you turn up.

 Re paint of the headstock and assembled, I rigged up a VHD to test the head bearings etc, only to find the motor bearings rumble too.
 Another job on the list.